 Note: the battery percentage is approximate.
 Replace batteries 4 before reaching 40 percent.
-Batteries that were installed in the transceiver the previous season should be replaced, as they can result in misleading battery power readings.

-When in transmit mode, the Tracker S cannot be turned to off or search without pulling back the sliding lock.
+When in transmit mode, the Tracker cannot be turned to off or search without pulling back the sliding lock.

-Search mode: Pull the sliding lock (5) and rotate the dial switch to the search ("SE") position.
+Search mode: Pull the sliding lock 5 and rotate the dial switch to the search position.
 In search mode, the display will periodically flash "SE" until a signal is detected.
-Upon detecting a transmitting signal, Tracker S will begin to display distance and directional readings.
+Upon detecting a transmitting signal, Tracker will begin to display distance and directional readings.
 At distances of less than two meters, the directional lights are no longer shown.

 Return to transmit: When in search mode, the sliding lock does not need to be moved in order to return to transmit mode.
 Simply rotate the switch back to the transmit position.
-The Tracker will beep and flash "TR" before it begins to transmit.
+The Tracker will beep and flash "TR/tr" before it begins to transmit.

-After 30 minutes in search mode, Tracker S will beep every two minutes.
-After 12 hours in transmit mode, it will beep every two minutes.
-These beeps are reminders that there has been no user input and Tracker S is still on.
+After 30 minutes in search mode, Tracker will beep every two minutes.
+After approximately 12 hours in transmit mode, it will beep every two minutes.

+These beeps are reminders that there has been no user input and the Tracker is still on.